sbourges/emersonWeather/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.
 The CLI needs to be install to run using a Development Server.

+## Goal
+Build an application using whatever tools, components, or third party libraries that you&#39;d like.
+The app should allow a user to search for current weather conditions by city name, zip code, or coordinates (GPS, reverse geolocation) using the https://openweathermap.org/api API.
+The application should be organized in a way where new features can be easily added and/or tested and that you would be happy to maintain.
+Be sure to submit documentation on how to run the application, including some example inputs.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.